Koenkk/zigbee2mqtt.io/docs/devices/VZM36.md

 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"quickStartLevel_1": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"quickStartLevel_1": NEW_VALUE}`.
 The minimal value is `1` and the maximum value is `254`.

+### LeadingTrailingEdge 1 (enum)
+Leading Edge has a value of 0 and is the default value, whereas Trailing Edge has a value of 1.
+Please note that Trailing Edge is only available on neutral single-pole and neutral multi-way with an aux/add-on switch (multi-way with a dumb/existing switch and non-neutral setups are not supported and will default back to Leading Edge)..
+Value can be found in the published state on the `leadingTrailingEdge_1` property.
+To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"leadingTrailingEdge_1": ""}`.
+To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"leadingTrailingEdge_1": NEW_VALUE}`.
+The possible values are: `Leading Edge`, `Trailing Edge`.

 ### SmartBulbMode 1 (enum)
 For use with Smart Bulbs that need constant power and are controlled via commands rather than power..